borgbackup/borgbackup.github.io/releases/borg-2.0.rst

   major speedup when source files have ACLs and user/group name lookup is slow, like e.g. on network shares.
 - export-tar/import-tar: added support for POSIX ACLs (PAX format)
-- NetBSD: added xattr support
+- NetBSD and Illumos/Solaris: added xattr support
 - crypto: use a one-step KDF for session keys
 - use setup.py less; use pip, build, and make.py
 - using the platformdirs Python package to determine locations for configs and